Home → Coronavirus

 Permit Applications – Email Filing Only

 Department staff continue to process license applications while working remotely.
 Effective Monday, April 6, all applications filed with the Bureau of Land Resources must be filed by email.
 Instructions on how to file by email are provided below.
-If you recently mailed an application, and believe it may arrive April 6 or later, please contact your project manager or Mark Stebbins, Mark.N.Stebbins@maine.gov or (207) 592-4810), to verify whether your application has been received.
-If you are unable to file an application by email and would like to discuss an alternative, you may contact Mark Stebbins.
+If you are unable to file an application by email and would like to discuss an alternative, you may contact Mark Stebbins, Mark.N.Stebbins@maine.gov or 207-592-4810.

 Email Submission of Applications